Peter Lee (computer scientist)

 Lee received his PhD degree from the University of Michigan in May 1987 with thesis titled The automatic generation of realistic compilers from high-level semantic descriptions.
 He is a Fellow of the Association for Computing Machinery.

 Career

 Microsoft Research was founded in 1991.

 A longtime "Microsoft Researcher," Peter Lee became the organization's head in 2013.
 In 2014, the organization had 1,100 advanced researchers "working in 55 areas of study in a dozen labs worldwide."
 From 2015 to 2020, Lee was the head of Microsoft Research NExT (for New Experiences and Technologies) and Microsoft Healthcare.
 Since 2020 he leads the combined MSR Labs, AI, NExT, Healthcare, and other incubation efforts.
+For his initiative to change the medical records-keeping by using AI to summarize the visit summary, Lee was included in Time's 2024 list of 100 most influential people in health.